nmlau/octopress/source/_posts/2016-04-10-routine-and-organization.markdown

 * Meditations Lesson: don't lie, if you're not willing to say the truth then you need to work harder to do things that you're proud of
 * 5.16, "Such are your habitual thoughts, such also will be the character of your mind; for the soul is dyed by the thoughts.
 Dye it then with a continuous series of such thoughts as these..."

-* Software Design: reducing complexity for usability and ease of use.
+* Software Design Analogy: reducing complexity for usability and ease of use.
 Overhead, every system has overhead but with good organization and reduced complexity we want to min-max overhead vs benefits.
 Iterative review sessions correct for failed cycles/tests/plans.
 Iterative also checks for misbalancing and targets disappointment.
 Modularity for flexibility and ability to adapt (extensinble, evolvible).
 Availability: Mobile/desktop.
 * Desiderata

 Concepts: